couchbaselabs/sdk-rfcs/rfc/0032-field-level-encryption.md

 ## Testing Notes

-See: ìCiphersî section above - each table contains necessary data.
+See: ‚ÄúCiphers‚Äù section above - each table contains necessary data.

 ## SDK Verification

-Verification that each SDKís implementation of the FLE matches the RFC.
+Verification that each SDK‚Äôs implementation of the FLE matches the RFC.

 |SDK |References| Verified|